Doxey: Leisure

-There is a 300 acre wet grassland site, located in the heart of Stafford, known as Doxey Marshes.
-It connects to additional walking and cycle paths and is managed by Staffordshire Wildlife Trust.
+There is a 300 acre wet grassland site, located in the heart of Stafford, known as Doxey Marshes; it connects to additional walking and cycle paths and is managed by Staffordshire Wildlife Trust.

 Listed buildings

 Doxey contains two listed buildings that are recorded in the National Heritage List for England.
-Both the listed buildings are designated at Grade II, the lowest of the three grades, which is applied to "buildings of national importance and special interest".
-Both listed buildings are houses, one with its original part timber framed, and the other in Georgian style.
+Both the listed buildings are designated at Grade II, which is applied to "buildings of national importance and special interest."
+Both listed buildings are houses, one with its original part timber framed and the other in Georgian style.